JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

 However, accessing specific details about the thrown value in Kotlin/Wasm isn’t possible by default.

 You can configure the `JsException` type to include the original error message and stack trace from JavaScript.
-To do so, add the following compiler flag to your `build.gradle.kts` file:
+To do so, add the following compiler option to your `build.gradle.kts` file:

 ```kotlin
 kotlin {